Breadcrumb

 An employee can’t be forced to agree to particular terms.
 They can negotiate or ask for changes to an employment offer or contract before they accept it.

-There are also laws for children and young people including junior pay rates, and state and territory laws that apply to children and young people who are working.
+There are extra things to consider when employing children and young people including junior pay rates, and state and territory laws that apply to children and young people who are working.

 Employment contracts must meet the legal minimum standards